gofiber/docs/fiber.md

 ## IsChild

-IsChild determines if the current process is a result of Prefork
+IsChild determines if the current process is a result of Prefork.

 {% code title="Signature" %}
 ```go